sibir-9k/sibir-9k/README.md

 # 💫 About Me:
 <h2>
-   Hi, my name is Egor and I am a frontend developer (React)
+   Hi, my name is Egor and I am a frontend developer (React / Vue.js)
 </h2>

 <h4>